 - 1. In case of power failure at VVMC or the failure of the repeaters serving VVMC, the Emergency Department Charge Nurse or designee will notify FMC's Emergency Department that they will need to assume on-line medical supervision and the estimated time this will be in effect. - 2.
-VVMC Emergency Department Charge Nurse or designee will notify Sedona Fire Dispatch (928.282.7101) and Cottonwood Dispatch at (928.649.1397) - 3.
-Both Dispatch centers will notify their respective provider agencies of the change in medical control. - 4.
+VVMC Emergency Department Charge Nurse or designee will notify Cottonwood Dispatch at (928.649.1397) - 3.
+Cottonwood dispatch center will notify their respective provider agencies of the change in medical control. - 4.
 FMC's Emergency Department will immediately communicate all pertinent patient information to the on duty physician/nurse intermediary at the receiving facility. - 5.
 FMC's Pre-Hospital Coordinator will forward copies of the telemetry forms from the VVMC based units to the Pre-Hospital Coordinator at VVMC.